Types of warehouse automation

 Pick and put-to-light systems combine mobile barcode scanning devices and digital light displays to guide warehouse pickers around a warehouse – whether that’s where to find an item, or where it needs placing.
 As you can imagine, this significantly reduces the amount of time warehouse staff spend walking and searching for locations.

-When it comes to deciding the best types of warehouse automation for your business, Wise Robotics is backed by over thirty years of experience in the warehouse management and automation industry.
+When it comes to deciding the best types of automation in warehouse for your business, Wise Robotics is backed by over thirty years of experience in the warehouse management and automation industry.
 If you’re still new to warehouse automation, get in touch to discuss the future and potential of your own operation.